TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 ```

-## Configuration setting that you can overwrite via enviremnt variables
+## Configuration setting that you can overwrite via environment variables

 RESET_PASSWORD_REGEX: